 About the James T. Neubacher Award

-The University of Michigan's Council for Disability Concerns established the James T. Neubacher Award in October 1990 as a memorial to Jim Neubacher, an alumnus of the University who was a columnist for The Detroit Free Press and an advocate for equal rights and opportunities for people with disabilities.
+The University of Michigan's Council for Disability Concerns established the James T. Neubacher Award in October 1990 as a memorial to Jim Neubacher, an alumnus of the university who was a columnist for The Detroit Free Press and an advocate for equal rights and opportunities for people with disabilities.
+He had said that he hoped to raise a little consciousness and a little hell through his advocacy.

-Sponsored by the Council for Disability Concerns, the Office of Institutional Equity and the Office of the President.
+Sponsored by the Council for Disability Concerns, the Office for Institutional Equity and the Office of the President.

 Congratulations to 2017 Award Recipient, Professor Robert Adams